June 27, 2023

 Macronutrient Ratios

-Protein: Protein is your muscle's best friend, providing essential amino acids that help repair and grow muscle tissue.
+Protein: Protein is your muscle’s best friend, providing essential amino acids that help repair and grow muscle tissue.
+Adequate protein intake is necessary to stimulate muscle protein synthesis, the process by which your body builds new muscle tissue.
 According to ACSM (American College for Sports Medicine), you should aim for 1.2-1.7 grams of protein per kilogram of body weight daily, depending on your activity level and specific goals.
+For lean muscle growth, consume a slight calorie surplus of 100-250 per day and aim for 1.4-1.8 grams of protein per kilogram of body weight daily.

 Get your protein fix from lean meats, fish, dairy, eggs, or plant-based heroes like beans, lentils, and tofu.